boozilla/homebridge-shome/README.md

 * **Digital Door Lock**: Check the current state of your door lock (locked/unlocked) and unlock it remotely.
 * **Individual Accessory Support**: Each sub-device registered in your system, such as 'Living Room Light' or 'Master Bedroom Thermostat', is added as an independent HomeKit accessory for granular control.
+* **Visitor Notifications**: Automatically creates a "Visitor Alert" motion sensor in HomeKit.
+When a new visitor is detected, this sensor is triggered, sending a notification to your Apple devices (if you have notifications enabled for the sensor in the Home app).

 ## Installation